Cold Pursuit: Production

 The participation of actor Liam Neeson, director Hans Petter Moland and producers Michael Shamberg and StudioCanal in making the film, originally titled Hard Powder, was announced in January 2017.
 In March 2017, Domenick Lombardozzi, Emmy Rossum, Benjamin Hollingsworth, Laura Dern, William Forsythe, Julia Jones, and John Doman joined the cast of the film.
 The next month, Aleks Paunovic joined.

 Principal photography began in March 2017, in Alberta, Canada.

 Filming also took place in Vancouver and Fernie, British Columbia, and around Winnipeg and Gimli, Manitoba.
 While Moland had hoped to shoot in the Banff and Jasper national parks, the permit was denied by Parks Canada, which cited concerns about the film's environmental impact, and over the depiction of the First Nations gangsters led by Tom Jackson's character.
 Jackson provided a letter in support of the project.

 Release

-In November 2017, Summit Entertainment acquired U.S. distribution rights to the film.
+In November 2017, Lionsgate acquired U.S. distribution rights to the film.
 Its title was changed from Hard Powder to Cold Pursuit, and it was released on February 8, 2019 in the United States, and February 22 in the United Kingdom.
-The film's February 5, 2019, red carpet premiere was cancelled because of comments made by Neeson the previous day, regarding a past incident in his life, which many interpreted as racist.
+The film's February 5, 2019, red carpet premiere was canceled because of comments made by Neeson the previous day, regarding a past incident in his life, in which Neeson said "I went out deliberately into black areas in the city looking to be set upon so that I could unleash physical violence."

 The film was released on Ultra HD, Blu-ray, DVD and digital download in the United States on May 14, 2019 by Lionsgate Films.
 The (Region A) Blu-ray is released as a 2-disc Blu-ray and DVD package.
 Studio Canal released it in the United Kingdom on June 24, 2019.